nitinjmv/my-notes/development/java.md

 The increment operation is usually done in multiple steps (retrieving a value, changing it and writing back), so it is never guaranteed to be atomic, wether the variable is volatile or not.
 If you need to implement atomic increment of a value, you should use classes AtomicInteger, AtomicLong etc.

-**Question:** What Special Guarantees Does the Jmm Hold for Final Fields of a Class?
+<mark>**Question:** What Special Guarantees Does the Jmm Hold for Final Fields of a Class?

 **Answer:** JVM basically guarantees that final fields of a class will be initialized before any thread gets hold of the object.
 Without this guarantee, a reference to an object may be published, i.e. become visible, to another thread before all the fields of this object are initialized, due to reorderings or other optimizations.
 This could cause racy access to these fields.

 This is why, when creating an immutable object, you should always make all its fields final, even if they are not accessible via getter methods.

-**Question:** What Is the Meaning of a Synchronized Keyword in the Definition of a Method? of a Static Method?
+<mark>**Question:** What Is the Meaning of a Synchronized Keyword in the Definition of a Method? of a Static Method?
 Before a Block?

 **Answer:** The synchronized keyword before a block means that any thread entering this block has to acquire the monitor (the object in brackets).
 If the monitor is already acquired by another thread, the former thread will enter the BLOCKED state and wait until the monitor is released.